devwithmpho/devwithmpho/README.md

 My main tech stack is react, tailwindcss, and typescript.

-My favorite project so far is the [MERN Stack Authentication](https://github.com/devwithmpho/mern-authentication) project.
+My favorite project so far is my [Simple yfinance stock data fetcher](https://github.com/devwithmpho/yf_simple_fetcher).

 If you would like to contact me, you can reach me through my [email](devwithmpho@gmail.com).